Banner on Dublin bridge pays tribute to deceased soccer fan

 Croatian soccer fans have paid tribute to a supporter of Hajduk Split FC who died at the weekend by erecting a banner in Dublin city centre.

-The banner paid read “RIP Blato” and was hung from the Rosie Hackett Bridge near Dublin’s Liberty hall.
+The banner included the words “RIP Blato” and was hung from the Rosie Hackett Bridge near Dublin’s Liberty hall.